 - "Office Holder" means a director, manager, company secretary or any other senior officer that is directly subordinate to the general manager. - "Control" means the ability to, directly or indirectly, direct the activity of a corporation, either alone or jointly with others, whether derived from the governing documents of the corporation, from an agreement, oral or written, from holding any of the means of control in the corporation or in another corporation, or which derives from any other source, and excluding the ability derived solely from holding the office of director or any other office in the corporation.
 Any person controlling a subsidiary or a corporation held directly by him will be deemed to control any corporation controlled by such subsidiary or by such controlled corporation.
-It is presumed that a person or corporation controls a corporation if one of the following conditions exist: (1) such person holds, either directly or indirectly, fifty percent (50%) or more of any means of control in the corporation; (2) such person holds, either directly or indirectly, a percentage of any means of control in the corporation; or (3) such person has the ability to prevent the taking of business decisions in the corporation; or (3) such person has the ability to prevent the taking of business decisions in the corporation; or fall or decisions in the matter of issuance of means of control in a corporation or decisions in the matters of sale or liquidation of most businesses of the corporation, or fundamental changes of these businesses.

-- "Controlling Corporation" means a company that has control, as defined above, of a foreign mobile radio telephone operator. - "Interested Party" means a person who either directly or indirectly holds 5% or more of any type of means of control, including holding as an agent.
+It is presumed that a person or corporation controls a corporation if one of the following conditions exist: (1) such person holds, either directly or indirectly, fifty percent (50%) or more of any means of control in the corporation; (2) such person holds, either directly or indirectly, a percentage of any means of control in the corporation; or (3) such person has the ability to prevent the taking of business decisions in the corporation, with the exception of decisions in the matter of issuance of means of control in a corporation, with the exception of decisions in the matter of issuance of means of control in a corporation or decisions in the matters of sale or liquidation of most businesses of the corporation, or fundamental changes of these businesses. - "Controlling Corporation" means a company that has control, as defined above, of a foreign mobile radio telephone operator. - "Interested Party" means a person who either directly or indirectly holds 5% or more of any type of means of control, including holding as an agent.